 Smith was hired by the Eagles in 2001 after Don Felder left the band.
 Smith shares lead guitar duties with Joe Walsh.

-Notice Stueart has on an Elvis T-shirt.
+Notice Steuart has on an Elvis T-shirt.
 Kinda blends in with Elvis' friend Carl Perkins, The Jordanaires and Rosanne Cash, the daughter of Carl's Million Dollar Quartet buddy, Johnny Cash....all on the same stage.

 I love Rosanne's music.
 She recorded a string of country/rock songs I still enjoy, and every song seemed to find its way to number one.